 It’s Carol’s Dad’s Caverns. –They walked to Arizona.
 Cool.

 Mr. Freeze (real name Dr. Victor Fries) is a villain in the rogues gallery of DC superhero Batman.
+In the comics his headquarters are in a frozen, ice-covered cave.
+"Wild!" was a favorite exclamation of Mr. Freeze.
 In his various appearances on the campy ‘60s TV series Batman, Freeze was played by British actor George Sanders, director Otto Preminger, and actor Eli Wallach.
 The character garnered little respect until the ‘90s show Batman: The Animated Series, when the character was given a tragic origin and the dramatic goal of saving his terminally ill but cryogenically preserved wife, Nora.
 The episode that introduced this new motivation won an Emmy.
 However, any new dramatic weight Freeze had earned was thoroughly destroyed by Joel Schumacher and Arnold Schwarzenegger in the universally derided 1997 film Batman & Robin.

 Batman loves Robin?
 Penguin Bites?
 I can’t read the rest of it.

 References to principal characters and a villain in the many incarnations of Batman (see above note).
-Robin (alter ego Dick Grayson) was Batman’s junior sidekick and ward.
+Robin was Batman’s junior sidekick.
+There have been five official Robins in Batman comics: Dick Grayson, Jason Todd, Tim Drake, Stephanie Brown, and Damian Wayne.
+Four of them have died.
 Penguin (a.k.a.
 Oswald Cobblepot) was one of Batman’s chief nemeses, a short, rotund supervillain known for his top hat, cigarette holder, and kicky umbrellas.
 He was played by Burgess Meredith in the 1960s TV show and by Danny DeVito in the 1992 film Batman Returns.